Luiserebii/C-STL/README.md

 define_vector(int)
 ```

-This will then expand into the appropriate vector struct with matching functions.
+This will then expand into the appropriate vector `struct` (e.g. `vector_int`) with matching functions.
 All functions are appended with the type, with the general format `vector_FUNCTION_TYPE`.
 Therefore, to `push_back` on an `int` vector, one would call `vector_push_back_int`.

+As `vector` relies on dynamically-allocated memory via `malloc`, a convenience function `vector_free_TYPE` has been provided to release a vector after it has finished being used.

 Further documentation on the currently implemented functions can be found in [vector.h](https://github.com/Luiserebii/C-STL/blob/master/include/vector.h).

 ## Testing
 The [`test/`](test) directory contains tests which intend to exercise typical usage.
-To run all tests, simply use the command `make test`.
+To run all tests, simply use the command `make test`, which also includes diagnostic information from valgrind to ensure resources are being freed properly.
 The simple test framework [Unity](https://github.com/ThrowTheSwitch/Unity) is currently being used to write them.

 ## License
 This code has been licensed under the GNU General Public License v3.0.